DevTeam/csharp-interactive/README_BODY.md

 <summary>Interactive</summary>

+REPL (Read-Eval-Print-Loop) interface for interactive code evaluation.
 Please see [this page](https://www.nuget.org/packages/dotnet-csi) for installation details.

 Launch the tool in the interactive mode: